YichaoOU/DREAM_promoter/README.md

 ```

 This script takes in `all_train_data.h5` and split it into 10K evaluation and the rest for training.
-Data augmention is based on +/- 1bp shift.
+Data augmention is based on +/- 1bp shifted sequences.

 This script also takes in `test_sequences.h5` and when `pearson_eval>0.73`, it will make predictions on the testing set and generate the json file for leaderboard submission.

 #### 3. Generate final prediction based on the final submission format (5 min)

 ```
-python final_submission.py final_model
+python convert_json_to_final_format.py json_file final_submission.txt

 ```